ricmmartins/fasthack-linux/fhs.md

 Since 1993, the Filesystem Hierarchy Standard has been the guideline for Unix-like directory structures.
 It requires the root directory partition to contain all the files the system needs for booting and mounting additional partitions.

 In 2015, FHS was integrated into the Linux Standard Base (LSB) and is now maintained by the Linux Foundation.
 To read more about the current FHS standard, I highly recommend checking out the full text of the last release in 2015.
 Keep exploring!

+## Conclusion

+Since 1993, the Filesystem Hierarchy Standard has been the guideline for Unix-like directory structures.
+It requires the root directory partition to contain all the files the system needs for booting and mounting additional partitions.

+In 2015, FHS was integrated into the Linux Standard Base (LSB) and is now maintained by the Linux Foundation.
+To read more about the current FHS standard, I highly recommend checking out the [full text](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) of the last release in 2015.
+Keep exploring!